wm/glowdock/README.md

 #### Building

-To build run as follos with XXXX and YYYY set to the secret and ID for the app you have registered with Flowdock
+To build the binary you need to pass some variables.

-    wm > go build . -ldflags "-X main.clientSecret XXXX -X main.clientId YYYY -X main.version x.x.x"
+    wm > go build . -ldflags "-X main.clientSecret XXXX -X main.clientId YYYY -X main.version z.z.z"

+Where XXXX and YYYY are the secret and ID for the app you have registered with Flowdock.
+And z.z.z is the version of the app.